Giving to the Library

 We can help!

-As of March 19, 2020, all UCLA Library locations have been closed.
-In addition, the Southern Regional Library Facility and the Film & Television Archive are also shuttered, and Library events have been suspended.
-Unfortunately, this includes our annual Powell Society celebration on March 25 and Archive screening at the Billy Wilder Theater.
+As of March 19, 2020, all UCLA Library buildings have been closed.
+The Southern Regional Library Facility (SRLF) and the Film & Television Archive are also shuttered, and all Library events have been suspended.

 Long-Term Laptop Loans

 Prior to closing, Library staff distributed long-term loans of more than 1,000 laptops, tablets, and other equipment to students and faculty via the Campus Library Instructional Computing Commons (CLICC).
 University Librarian Ginny Steel also committed funds from a donor endowment and the donor-supported University Librarian’s Greatest Needs Fund to the Bruin Tech Award, which provides funds to low-income students to purchase laptops or other technology to attend classes online.
 These funds will also be used to replace laptops that will see heavier than normal use this quarter and to meet the increased demand for e-books.